Christopher Ragland

-Christopher Glynn Ragland (born June 18, 1984) is an American actor based in London, England.
+Christopher Glynn Ragland is an American actor based in London, England, who is best known for his roles in the Thomas & Friends series from 2015 to 2021.

 Early life

-Ragland was born in Winnetka, Illinois on June 18, 1984.
+Ragland was born in Winnetka, Illinois.

 Career

 Ragland has provided voices for numerous video games including Driver: San Francisco.
 He also starred in the documentary series, I Shouldn't Be Alive, as Travis Wright.

 He joined the voice cast of Thomas & Friends in 2015, taking over the role of Percy in the US dub from the nineteenth season until the show's cancellation in 2020.
-He replaced Martin T. Sherman, who also voiced Thomas and left the voice cast due to contractual disagreements.
+He replaced Martin Sherman, who also voiced Thomas and left the voice cast due to contractual disagreements.
 Ragland also voices the Troublesome Trucks in both the UK and US taking over from Ben Small, and Trevor in the US.
 His wife, Rachael Miller, joined the cast of the series in 2018, and voiced new main cast regular Rebecca in addition to numerous extra supporting and minor characters.

 Aside from Thomas & Friends, Ragland has also lent his voice to several other animated projects including the films Inside Out and Minions, the English dubs of Sherlock Yack, My Knight and Me and Scary Larry and an episode of The Amazing World of Gumball.